syikmis/indoor_outdoor_classification/README.md

 # indoor_outdoor_classification
-Classify your pictures by classes indoor and outdoor with a CNN implemented with keras and tensorflow as backend!
+Classify your images by classes indoor and outdoor with a CNN implemented with keras and tensorflow as backend!

 ## Predict your images:
 ```